 Monterey State Beach – Monterey

-The best for kids and swimming, with wide open sand.
-Most of the area’s beaches are not recommended for swimming.
+The best beach for kids and swimming, with wide open sand.
+Most of the area’s beaches are not suitable for swimming, so this one stands out.

 Lovers Point Beach – Pacific Grove